michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/egg-plant-game-jam-25/devlog-6/index.md

 ## Type-checking in Lua

-I mentioned in [devlog - 02](../devlog-2) that I use annotations from [Lua Language Server](https://luals.github.io) to get some static type checking for my code.
+I mentioned in [Devlog - 02](../devlog-2) that I use annotations from [Lua Language Server](https://luals.github.io) to get some static type checking for my code.
 Without it, I find myself spending way too much time tracking down silly issues.

 Currently I have all of these types defined in `components.lua`.